Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 The default location for a static file server is the ./public directory so we will create one in our server as the location for saving our users' pictures.

 2. Open your `Sources > Application > Application.swift` file.
-3. Setup the file handler to write to the web hosting directory by adding the following under the mealStore declaration:
+3. Setup the file handler to write to the web hosting directory by adding the following under the `mealStore` declaration:
 ```swift
 private var fileManager = FileManager.default
 private var rootPath = StaticFileServer().absoluteRootPath
 ```
 4. Save pictures received by the server:
-Add the following code to your `storehandler` function beneath "mealStore[meal.name] = meal"
+ Add the following code to your `storehandler` function beneath `mealStore[meal.name] = meal`:
 ```swift
 let path = "\(self.rootPath)/\(meal.name).jpg"
 fileManager.createFile(atPath: path, contents: meal.photo)